 the following year,

-after the Mahdi reaches Damascus the great imposter (Dajjaal), the False
+after the Mahdi reaches Jerusalem the great imposter (Dajjaal), the False

 now truly emerge and begin his campaign of mischief and corruption between Syria

 and Iraq.
 He will remain to do his bidding for forty days, one day like a

 year, one like a month, one like a week, and the rest like regular days, so